NAVEEN1437-gitch/SQL-Sales-Analytics-Project/README.md

 What you did: You wrote and executed two crucial queries:

 Monthly Revenue: This query used the DATE_FORMAT() function to group sales by month and calculate the total revenue for each month.

-Top Products by Revenue: This query used aggregation functions like SUM() and GROUP BY to find the most profitable products.

-Why it's important: These queries provide the fundamental business insights that managers need.
-They tell you how your company is performing over time and which products are driving the most profit.

-Step 3: Creating Reusable Database Objects
-This phase elevates your project from a simple analysis to a robust, repeatable solution.

-What you did: You built three powerful database objects:

-VIEW: You created a view (v_customer_ltv) that acts as a virtual table, simplifying a complex calculation for Customer Lifetime Value (LTV) into a simple, reusable object.

-STORED PROCEDURE: You created a stored procedure (GetTopCustomers) to encapsulate a query.
-This means you can now find the top customers by simply calling the procedure, without rewriting the code each time.

-TRIGGER: You implemented a trigger (check_unit_price) that automatically runs before an INSERT command.
-It prevents bad data (e.g., a unit price of zero or less) from ever being entered into your table.

-Why it's important: These objects make your project scalable, efficient, and robust.
-The view simplifies complex reporting, the stored procedure automates recurring tasks, and the trigger ensures the data integrity of your entire project, which is critical for trustworthy analysis.